 Turtles are cold-blooded reptiles and they definitely require heaters to stay alive and to be happy.
 There is simply no question about that, especially if you live in a place that is not particularly warm, to begin with.

 However, there are many types of turtle heaters and even more options in each of those categories, so choosing one can be quite difficult.
-Yet, that is what we are here to help with today, to help you find the best turtle tank heater.
+That is what we are here to help with today, to help you find the best turtle tank heater.

 A Quick Glance at Our Favorite Picks in 2023